buxtronix/phev2mqtt/README.md

 Additionally, the flag '--latency' will use the PCAP packet timestamps to decode the packets with original timings which can help pinpoint app events.

+You can also specify *tcp:<host>:<port>* which will connect to that host/port over TCP and decode that traffic - useful when live sniffing to a TCP service.